 An administrator’s awareness and acceptance of this supportive, non-evaluative and growth minded approach to Teacher Candidate mentoring, provides teachers with a sense of collegiality and security during their critical first years in the profession.

 San Diego County Office of Education is committed to providing quality teacher induction services.
-The program provides preliminary credential holders the support they need through regular mentoring, developing personalized professional growth goals aligned with school and district goals, cycles of inquiry and standards-based guided practice required for program completion.
+The program provides preliminary credential holders the support they need through regular mentoring, developing personalized professional growth goals aligned with school and district goals, implemented through the ILP that is required for program completion.
 Currently, SDCOE's Teacher Induction program serves over 60 districts and schools across the region, and we look forward to your partnership.